-As of September 2021, there were 12.2 million people enrolled in plans through the exchanges nationwide, and the vast majority were receiving premium subsidies.
-For those enrollees, premium subsidies covered the bulk of their premiums: The average full-price premium in early 2021 was $575/month, but the average subsidy amount was $486/month.
-And again, that was before the ARP made subsidies larger and available to more people.
+As of early 2022, there were 14.5 million people enrolled in plans through the exchanges nationwide, and the vast majority (89%) were receiving premium subsidies.
+For those enrollees, premium subsidies covered the bulk of their premiums: For people enrolled through HealthCare.gov (used in 33 states), the average full-price premium in early 2022 was $594/month, but the average after-subsidy premium was just $111/month.

 In short, the subsidies are a significant part of the “affordable” in Affordable Care Act.
 With each successive open enrollment period, awareness of the law’s premium tax credits (subsidies) has continued to grow.
 But many Americans may still be wondering, “Am I eligible to receive a premium subsidy – and if so, what should I expect?”
-This is particularly true for 2021 and 2022, as the American Rescue Plan makes coverage much more affordable for millions of people.
+This is particularly true through 2025, as the American Rescue Plan and Inflation Reduction Act make coverage much more affordable for millions of people.

 Who is eligible for an ACA subsidy?

-For income-based subsidy eligibility, a household must have an income of at least 100% of the federal poverty level (139% of the federal poverty level in states that have expanded Medicaid).
-And although there is normally an income cap of 400% of the poverty level (discussed in more detail below), that does not apply in 2021 or 2022.
+Subsidy eligibility is based on income (ACA-specific MAGI).
+To qualify for a subsidy, a household must have an income of at least 100% of the federal poverty level (or above 138% of the federal poverty level in states that have expanded Medicaid).
+And although there is normally an income cap of 400% of the poverty level (discussed in more detail below), that does not apply from 2021 through 2025.
 Instead, subsidy eligibility is based on the cost of the benchmark plan relative to the person’s income.
 If it’s more than 8.5% of the person’s income (or a lower percentage, for people with lower incomes), a subsidy is generally available.